webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Stay-the-Course.md

 - Ability/Cost/5
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/CURE
+- Ability/Categories/Cure
 ---

 ## Stay the Course
+>5  Intellect

 When your companions are flagging, you can help inspire them with a well-timed word or two.
 Any ally (except you) within immediate range can make a recovery roll that is not an action and does not count toward their daily limit.
 Action.